Grok, ChatGPT, Gemini, Claude: Full Comparison of Top AI Chatbots (2026)

 Source: grok.com

-A key addition is tool use.
-Grok 4 can decide when to run a code interpreter, when to search the web, and when to enter a dedicated research mode.
-The goal is to handle questions that require real-time or in-depth information.
-In these cases, it generates its search queries and explores results until it can answer.
+A key addition in the Grok 4 family is tool use.
+The model can decide when to run a code interpreter, when to search the web, and when to enter a dedicated research mode.
+In these cases, it generates its own search queries and explores results until it can answer.

 Grok 4 Heavy adds parallel reasoning, allowing the model to consider multiple hypotheses at once.
-This version scored 50% on Humanity’s Last Exam, a 2,500-question benchmark created by the Center for AI Safety and Scale AI.
-The test is designed to cover a broad range of academic subjects, but like most benchmarks, it does not guarantee equivalent performance in real-world tasks.
+This version scored 50% on Humanity's Last Exam, a 2,500-question benchmark created by the Center for AI Safety and Scale AI.
+The test covers a broad range of academic subjects, but like most benchmarks, it does not guarantee equivalent performance in real-world tasks.

 image3.png